 I grew up wanting to be a scientist.

 I recently wrote a short article about my research for the Canadian Meteorological and Oceanographic Society (CMOS) Bulletin (Dec.
 2016 issue).
-They included a few of my photos, including one on the cover!
+They included a set of my photos, including one on the cover!

 I’ve posted a virtual tour of PEARL here: PEARL Virtual Tour